DomainDrivenArchitecture/ddaArchitecture/en/10_backup/10_scope/README.md

+[//]: # (This doc. has been modified by @Ali)

 # Target and Objective
 This document describes backup concepts on an example company.
+The example company has about 50 employees and operates its own CloudService for its customers.

 ## Intended Reader
-IT operations engeneers, IT architects, developers and product owners.
+IT operations engineers, IT architects, developers and product owners.

 ## Additional Documents
 1. BSI Datensicherung: https://www.bsi.bund.de/DE/Themen/ITGrundschutz/ITGrundschutzKataloge/Inhalt/_content/baust/b01/b01004.html